Hello and Welcome to the Florida State Assembly of the AST Webpage!!

-Our Legislative Committee is actively working now for the passage of a bill.
-Our lobbyist is working to garner multiple sponsors for this year.
-We are encouraged that the bill will go forth as we try a new approach.
+Our Legislative Committee continues to actively work for the passage of a bill in the upcoming 2014-2015 session.
+In the 2014 spring session, our bill was attached to HB7105 and passed the senate, but was stripped from the bill deliberately by the house.
+For more information, see the legislation page.
+Our lobbyist is working to garner multiple sponsors for the upcoming year.
 Current Sponsors include Senator Garcia among others who are working behind the scenes to evolve certification as a minimum entry requirement to function as a surgical technologist or surgical first assistant.
-We will still have some challenges to overcome, but be prepared to work hard during this Spring Term.
+We will still have some challenges to overcome, but be prepared to work hard making calls, visiting your representatives and writing letters when the call for action comes.
 If you have any stories that support our bill that we need certified individuals in the operating room, please send them to anyone on the board.
 We do not need names or even hospital names, just the description of the incident and the part of Florida located in (City, County, or Region).

 In the meantime, what can you do to facilitate the recognition by our state legislators that this is a profession just like nursing and not “unlicensed assistive personnel” who assist other professions?

 - Contact your local legislator representatives who are running for office, let them know that this is an important issue to you and your profession.
 Tell them you want confirmation of their support for the requirement of certification for Surgical Technologists and Surgical Assistants to improve the quality of surgical health care for all Floridians.